Morfly/advanced-bottomsheet-compose/README.md

 ![Bottom sheet demo](demos/demo_cover.png)

-If you ever tried to do a task as simple as creating a bottom sheet in Compose with more than 2 expanded states while being able to precisely configure each of them or dynamically redefine them, you know that the official Material3 implementation is not flexible enough to do it.
+The purpose of this repository is to lift the limitations of the original Material 3 bottom sheet by providing a more flexible API for configuring bottom sheet states.
 With **Advanced Bottom Sheet** you can implement more sophisticated use cases for your designs that rely on bottom sheets.

 ## Installation
 [![Maven Central](https://img.shields.io/maven-central/v/io.morfly.airin/airin-gradle-plugin.svg?label=Maven%20Central)](https://search.maven.org/search?q=g:%22io.morfly.airin%22%20AND%20a:%22airin-gradle-plugin%22)